spatialeye/NetCon/content/8 API/Calls/TraceOutageImpact.md

 Then for the area that needs to be isolated, the downstream impact area is computed.
 Potential barrier that can back-feed into the affected area are listed.
 These barriers will be marked with a [[../Results/Connection Or Path Results/TraceMarker|TraceMarker]] of 32, 'make conducting'.

-Please see [[../../6 Use/Outage Impact Analysis|Outage Impact Analysis]] as a description
+Please see [[../../6 Use/NetCon Portal/NetCon Portal - 3.1 Outage Impact Analysis|NetCon Portal - 3.1 Outage Impact Analysis]] as a description

 ## Parameters
 | File                                                                                   | type    | mand  | description                                                                                                                                                                                                                                                                                                                                                                                                                                             |